taktak2022/Mapping_Earthquakes/README.md

 * Add the Pop-Up information
 * Add it to the map

 Adding the Major Earthquake data involved some new variables but the structure was almost the same.
+This was followed by adding the legend colors via magnitudes and the tectonic plate fault lines being inserted.

-The challenges encountered when I did not get the desired output was mostly words being misspelled on my part.
+The challenges encountered when I did not get the desired outputs at various steps was mostly due to words being misspelled on my part.
 I misspelled "techtonic" as opposed to the correct "tectonic" and where a ".mag" was supposed to be inserted, I placed a ".map" in error.
 Nothing major but made a big difference in the end.
-When all the puzzle pieces came together, the result was very detailed map.
+When all the puzzle pieces came together, the result was a very detailed map.

 ![MOD 13 CHALLENGE DEL I, II   III](https://user-images.githubusercontent.com/99851509/173939698-2e50067d-cc20-4710-a08c-7a4288d7f45b.png)

 ## Summary
-The actual earthquake map showed most eartquakes around the world occured on existing fault lines.
+The actual earthquake map showed most earthquakes around the world occured on existing fault lines.
 Fortunately there were no earthquakes for the periods being shown that were larger than a magnitude of 7.0.